Tokugawa shogunate: Shogunate and domains

 The bakuhan system (bakuhan taisei 幕藩体制) was the feudal political system in the Edo period of Japan.
 Baku is an abbreviation of bakufu, meaning "military government"—that is, the shogunate.
 The han were the domains headed by daimyō.
 Beginning from Ieyasu's appointment as shogun in 1603, but especially after the Tokugawa victory in Osaka in 1615, various policies were implemented to assert the shogunate's control, which severely curtailed the daimyos independence.
 The number of daimyos varied but stabilized at around 270.

 The bakuhan system split feudal power between the shogunate in Edo and the daimyōs with domains throughout Japan.
 The shōgun and lords were all daimyōs: feudal lords with their own bureaucracies, policies, and territories.
-Provinces had a degree of sovereignty and were allowed an independent administration of the han in exchange for loyalty to the shōgun, who was responsible for foreign relations, national security, coinage, weights, and measures, and transportation.
+Provinces had a degree of sovereignty and were allowed an independent administration of the han in exchange for loyalty to the shōgun, who was responsible for foreign relations, national security, coinage, weights, measures, and transportation.

 The shōgun also administered the most powerful han, the hereditary fief of the House of Tokugawa, which also included many gold and silver mines.
 Towards the end of the shogunate, the Tokugawa clan held around 7 million koku of land (天領 tenryō), including 2.6–2.7 million koku held by direct vassals, out of 30 million in the country.
 The other 23 million koku were held by other daimyos.

 The number of han (roughly 270) fluctuated throughout the Edo period.
 They were ranked by size, which was measured as the number of koku of rice that the domain produced each year.
 One koku was the amount of rice necessary to feed one adult male for one year.
 The minimum number for a daimyō was ten thousand koku; the largest, apart from the shōgun, was more than a million koku.